alamichel/360VideoProject/README.md

 # 360VideoProject

 ## Main Scene
-- Open `TopMenu` in Scenes folder
+- Open `TopMenu` in Scenes folder.
-- Use mouse/WASD to move around in scene
+- Utilize the mouse or WASD keys to navigate within the scene.
-- Click the lookup icons to see image
+- Click on the lookup icons to view the associated images.
-- Switch scenes by pressing `1` or `2`
+- Switch between scenes by pressing either 1 or 2.

 ### Other features
-- Reset/start from the beginning & Exit
+- Reset or start from the beginning and exit.
-- Zoom in and out using mouse
+- Zoom in and out using the mouse.
-- Item tracker that recorded the things you have checked (persisted in scene switching).
-Press `escape` or click the close button to close the tracker.
-Notice that you cannot move around when the item tracker panel is open.
+- Access the item tracker, which keeps a record of the items you have checked.
+The tracker persists even when switching scenes.
+To close the tracker, press the escape key or click the close button.
+Please note that you cannot move around while the item tracker panel is open.

 ## AR
 - Open `AR_Scene` in Scenes folder